zfcampus/zf-apigility-doctrine/README.md

 This library has three parts.

-1. An Admin tool to create an Apigility-enabled module with support for all Doctrine Entities in scope.
+1. An Admin to create an Apigility-enabled modules with support for all Doctrine Entities in scope.

 2. An API server AbstractService class to handle API interactions from resources